mtripg6666tdr/BrowserPrivateModeSwitcher/README.md

 # Available Environment
  This program is only for Windows.
- I checked that this program can run in Windows10, so it may not run in old Windows versions.
+ I checked that this program can run in only Windows10, so it may not run in old Windows versions.

 # Available Language
  This program using .NET localization can run in Japanese and English.